cebrini/100-days-of-code/log.md

 **Today's Progress:** attempted to solve some of the other Intermediate Algorithm problems.

-**Thoughts:** Didn't seem to be making much head way with the Roman Numerial Converter, so I made an attempt at solving some of the other algorithm challenges.
+**Thoughts:** Didn't seem to be making much head way with the Roman Numeral Converter, so I made an attempt at solving some of the other algorithm challenges.

 ### Day 17-19:  Aug 14, 2016